Electric scooter injury attorney representing

 Lime, Bird, Bolt, and Spin?
 Sounds like a group of energy drinks!
 Not quite.
 These are the names of a few of the companies that are operating e-scooters, a revolutionary transportation technology.
 E-Scooters are new, fun, and fast.
 They seem to be everywhere in South Florida.
 You will find them at the beach, weaving through traffic on Las Olas and Himmarshee, and even in the suburbs.
 While the presence of scooters is a boon for some, riders could suffer serious injuries if they malfunction, and passers-by are at risk of being hurt by a careless rider.
-If you've been hurt in an accident involving a scooter, call the Pembroke Pines and Plantation scooter accident lawyers at The Ellsley Law Firm immediately after your injury.
+If you've been hurt in an accident involving a scooter, call the Plantation scooter accident lawyers at The Ellsley Law Firm immediately after your injury.

 Neighboring Fort Lauderdale reported that since November 2018, there have been 322,541 rides taken and that an average ride lasts for 30 minutes.
 The scooters are accessible by an app that takes only a few seconds to download and then the driver is off and running.
 These scooters move at speeds that can reach up to 15 mph, are quiet, and do not emit pollution like gasoline-powered scooters do.